rolinmb/option-chain/README.md

 <- test.py ->

 Tests for all combinations of constructor parameters of OptionChain objects.
 Also tests av.py fetch methods and simple 2-plot OptionChain surface visualization for default IV calculated surface.

 <- senti.py ->

-Scrapes headlines from a set of tickers and applies sentiment scores to each headline in order to come up with a daily average sentiment score.
+Scrapes headlines from a set of tickers and applies sentiment scores (via ntlk) to each headline in order to come up with a daily average sentiment score.
 Creates a plot of historical average daily sentiment scores w/ moving averages (finmath.py) using matplotlib.

 <- senti_config.py ->

-List of tickers to scrape headlines off of [FinViz](https://finviz.com/) and a list of vader sentiment scores for analyzing the tone of headlines.
+List of tickers to scrape headlines off of [FinViz](https://finviz.com/) and a list of ntlk vader sentiment scores for analyzing the tone of headlines.

 <- main.py ->